laminlabs/bionty-base/docs/guide/extend.md

     website: http://my-website.com
 ```

-Use "all" if species doesn't apply or unknown.
+Use "all" if organism doesn't apply or unknown.

 The md5 sum is optional (leave out if not available) and can be calculated with for example: